-The built environment is in the spotlight in the global sustainability conversation.
-Cities are responsible for two-thirds of the global energy demand comes from urban centres, as well as the 70% of CO2 emissions.
-According to the United Nations, by the year 2050 over 70% of global population will live in cities.
-Today, the building and construction sector account for a large proportion of the globe's finite resources exploited each year; 40% of worldwide energy use, 30% of energy-related greenhouse gas emission, nearly 12% of water use, and almost 40% of waste.
+Our cities are responsible for two-thirds of the global energy demand and 70% of CO2 emissions.
+According to the United Nations, by 2050 our cities will house over 70% of the global population.
+The construction industry building these cities consumes a large proportion of the globe's finite resources; 40% of worldwide energy use, 30% of energy-related greenhouse gas emissions, nearly 12% of water use, and almost 40% of waste.

-To rise to address the complex challenges to city development, architects, urban planners, developers and local governance must integrate their approach and begin to look beyond the individual building.
-Green architecture, water-, energy-neutral buildings and, more recently, circular buildings are often identified as the silver bullets needed to steer the whole construction sector on the right track.
+To rise to address the complex challenges to city development, architects, urban planners, developers, and local governments must integrate their approaches and begin to look beyond individual structures.
+Green architecture, water, energy-neutral buildings, and, more recently, circular buildings are often identified as the silver bullets needed to steer the whole construction sector on the right track.

-If you start thinking about the system as a whole, and the building as a part of that system, you begin understanding the potentials for a neighborhood approach to urban development.
-You don't need to rewire the entire city for it to make a significant impact - in this respect, Catalytic Buildings give direction and bolster the performance of smart cities that too often miss the point of how complex systems operate.
+If you start thinking about the system and the building as a part of that system, you begin understanding the potential for a neighborhood approach to urban development.
+You don't need to rewire the entire city to make a significant impact - in this respect, Catalytic Buildings give direction and bolster the performance of smart cities that too often miss the point of how complex systems operate.

 Feb.
 25, 2019